Our Team

 Schumacher College

-Schumacher College is an international centre for nature-based education, personal transformation and collective action.
-The college was founded in 1991 by Satish Kumar and is based on the beautiful Dartington Estate.
+Schumacher College was an international centre for nature-based education, personal transformation and collective action.
+The college was founded in 1991 by Satish Kumar and was based on the beautiful Dartington Estate until 2024.
 The college runs short courses, horticulture and postgraduate programs with the leading thinkers, practitioners and activists of our time.

-Food is at the heart of Schumacher College as it nourishes our learning community on many levels.
-Much of the food is grown in the College’s 5 acre agroforestry field – in a system of alley cropping and in the developing forest garden.
+Food was at the heart of Schumacher College as it nourishes our learning community on many levels.
+Much of the food was grown in the College’s 5 acre agroforestry field – in a system of alley cropping and in the developing forest garden.
 The field also has fruit trees and bushes; young nut trees; a flock of pasture fed poultry; two wildlife ponds, a craft and pollinator garden and a hazel and willow coppice.
 Other areas include two herb gardens; four polytunnels; a perennial no dig vegetable garden and several fruit areas.
-The College gardens use regenerative and ecologically sensitive, low input methods to grow much of the food we eat here.
-Our horticultural students join a rich six month immersive programme learning how to grow food in a way that maintains and restores soil and ecosystem health.
-To find out more about the horticulture program visit: https://www.schumachercollege.org.uk/horticulture-programmes
+The College gardens used regenerative and ecologically sensitive, low input methods to grow much of the food we ate here.
+Our horticultural students joined a rich six month immersive programme learning how to grow food in a way that maintains and restores soil and ecosystem health.